djbrieck/brieckspro/content/about.md

 ---
 title: "About"
-date: 2021-04-19T07:40:52-07:00
+date: 2026-04-08T16:09:00-07:00
 draft: false

 ---

 ## About Brieck's Pro

 This is the personal and professional website of `Daniel Brieck Jr`.
-This site is about things I want to share publicly.

 This website is locally developed and hosted in northeastern Oregon, USA, using IPFS.
-Check out [IPFS](https://ipfs.io/) to help contribute to a decentralized internet.
+Check out [IPFS](https://ipfs.tech/) to help contribute to a decentralized internet.
 You can help too by installing a browser or plugin that enables IPFS.

-## Source available on GitHub, contact and feedback welcome via GitHub
+## Source available on GitHub, contact and feedback welcome via GitHub or US Mail

 [Brieck's Pro source](https://github.com/djbrieck/brieckspro)

 ## Value 4 Value

-If you would like to help keep this site going, please contribute some [Value 4 Value](/value-for-value).
+If you would like to help keep this site going, please considering contributing some [Value 4 (the) Value](/value-for-value) received.

 ## Contact
 Please write to: